moorepants/eme171/content/pages/syllabus.rst

 ======

 We will make use of Canvas for the course.
-Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **EME 171 001 WQ 2019**.
+Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **EME 171 001 FQ 2019**.

 We will be using several features in canvas: